Going zero waste has definitely altered my shower routine from the products I use to how frequently I actually shower. Americans shower WAY too much.

 5. a bucket:

 This is a great way to catch excess water in your shower!
 You can use it to water your plants or flush your toilet.
+Another great thing about the rockin’ ingredient list on Plaine Products is that it’s biodegradable.

 It’s completely safe to use the gray water to water your plants and take it outside.
 Filling up a bucket is also a good visual tool.